AudioBible/AudioBible/README.md

 - 269: [The REAL ''Secret Agenda'' For America Is A Secret No More (2016)](https://www.youtube.com/watch?v=S9Dm85vLhzo)
 - 270: [THIS Is What Illuminati Television Programming Looks Like!
 (2016)](https://www.youtube.com/watch?v=RZtThMaNnbA)

 **Note:** Not all videos made it to this list, so do your research and watch out for disinformation.
 Be smart!
-Don't trust "Credentials" and don't put faith into humanity, technology or science, only put your faith in God!!!
+Don't trust "Credentials" and don't put faith into humanity, technology or science, only put your faith in God, Jesus and the Holy Spirit!!!

 **Note:** If some of the youtube video links above don't work, search for the video by name in the youtube search.